LaunchGemini/AI-Research-Toolkit/README.md

 Provides a comprehensive list of datasets for different AI applications.

 ### Other Authors Paper List
-References to papers and research work of sever
+References to papers and research work of several au